open-learning-exchange/open-learning-exchange.github.io/pages/mi/mi-github-issues.md

 ## 3. Create an Issue

 If you've noticed an area for improvement in the Mobile Intern First Steps, let's address it.
 If not, please look around to find an issue.
-Begin by checking [existing issues, both open and closed](https://github.com/open-learning-exchange/open-learning-exchange.github.io/issues?q=is%3Aissue), to ensure it hasn't been raised before or addressed.
+Begin by checking [existing issues labeled with `mi`, both open and closed](https://github.com/open-learning-exchange/open-learning-exchange.github.io/issues?q=is%3Aissue+label%3Ami), to ensure it hasn't been raised before or addressed.
 If it hasn't, let's create a new issue:

 - Go to the [Issues tab of the upstream repository](https://github.com/open-learning-exchange/open-learning-exchange.github.io/issues) and select "New Issue."
-Select the "Get started" button next to "First Steps - Mobile Intern."
+Select the "Get started" button next to "First Steps - Mobile Virtual Intern."
     1. Craft a succinct, descriptive title.
     2. Complete the issue template thoroughly, ticking all required checkboxes and providing necessary details.
 - You can reference [this example](https://github.com/open-learning-exchange/open-learning-exchange.github.io/issues/3300) to see how an issue follows the issue template with a clear structure.